Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Introduction

+A recent work in computer vision has demonstrated that carefully arranged MLP-based models can rival or even surpass attention-based models~\cite{Tolstikhin2021.MLPMixer}.
+This insight has also been applied to forecasting tasks with regularly sampled time series~\cite{Ekambaram2023.TSMixer,Chen2023.TSMixer}.
+However, this line of research has not yet been extended to irregularly sampled time series with missing values.
 In this paper, we introduce \textbf{\model{}}, a novel architecture for forecasting with IMTS that combines the simplicity of MLP-based designs with specialized modules to address irregular sampling and forecasting at arbitrary time points.
 First, we propose the \textbf{I}rregularly \textbf{S}ampled \textbf{C}hannel \textbf{A}ggregation \textbf{M}odule (ISCAM), a lightweight encoder that maps each irregular channel into a fixed-size representation using simple MLPs.
 These embeddings are then concatenated and processed by an MLP-Mixer-style architecture to learn inter- and intra-channel interactions.
 Second, to support continuous-time forecasting, we introduce the \textbf{Con}tinuous \textbf{T}emporal \textbf{P}rojection (\textbf{\ctd}) module, a decoder that takes the mixer output, a continuous-valued target timestamp, and a channel identifier to generate a prediction.
+In an extensive comparison, we evaluate \model{} on four real-world datasets from various domains.
+We observe that \model{} establishes a new state-of-the-art in terms of forecasting accuracy on three out of four datasets.
+Our contributions are summarized as follows\footnote{The code is available here: \url{https://github.com/kloetergensc/IMTS-Mixer/}}: \begin{enumerate} \itemsep0cm \item We propose \textbf{\model{}}, a novel MLP-based architecture tailored for irregularly sampled multivariate time series with missing values (IMTS), combining efficient channel aggregation and continuous-time prediction.